|

 changes that I have to make during a flight; Here is the summary of my main impressions:

-and being able to leave the engine settings unchanged.
 Cessna 337 Power Pac Spoilers...perhaps one of the

 best STC'd items available.
 I come down from altitude at full cruise